$50 Off Any Repair

 Common Causes of Drain Clogs

 1. Hair: One of the most common causes of drain clogs is the buildup of hair in the pipes.
 Hair can easily get trapped and tangled in the drains, especially in the bathroom, where people often wash their hair.
-Over time, this hair can accumulate and form a blockage that restricts the flow of water.
+Over time, this hair can accumulate and form a blockage that restricts water flow.

 2. Soap Scum and Residue: Soap scum and residue can also contribute to drain clogs.
 When soap combines with minerals in the water, it forms a sticky substance that can cling to the walls of the pipes.
-This can gradually build up and narrow the diameter of the pipe, leading to clogs.
+This can gradually narrow the pipe diameter, leading to clogs.

 3. Food Waste: In the kitchen, food waste is a common culprit for drain clogs.
 Grease, cooking oil, and leftover food particles can all accumulate in the pipes and solidify over time.
 This can create a stubborn blockage that requires professional assistance to remove.

 5. Mineral Buildup: In areas with hard water, mineral buildup can occur inside the pipes.
 Hard water contains a high concentration of minerals such as calcium and magnesium, which can accumulate over time and restrict water flow.
-This buildup is often referred to as limescale and can contribute to drain clogs.
+This buildup, often referred to as limescale, can contribute to drain clogs.

 6. Tree Roots: Tree roots can sometimes infiltrate underground pipes and cause clogs.
-Roots are attracted to the moisture and nutrients inside the pipes and can grow and expand, eventually causing blockages and even pipe damage.
+Roots are attracted to the moisture and nutrients inside the pipes and can grow and expand, eventually causing blockages and damage to the pipes.

 7. Aging Pipes: Over time, pipes can deteriorate and become susceptible to damage and clogs.
 Older pipes made of materials like cast iron or galvanized steel are especially prone to corrosion and buildup, which can lead to frequent clogs.